-One Ocean Expeditions latest addition joins the fleetmates Akademik Ioffe (One Ocean Navigator) and Akademik Sergey Vavilov (One Ocean Voyager).
+When was chartered by One Ocean Expeditions, Resolute joined the OOE fleetmates Akademik Ioffe (One Ocean Navigator) and Akademik Sergey Vavilov (One Ocean Voyager).
 Both are Russian icebreakers with passenger capacity less than 100.
-In comparison, RCGS Resolute has bigger capacity (carries 50% more passengers), but also has increased capacity to host several itinerary programs simultaneously, in the same time ensuring company's well known "small group cruising" comfort and intimacy.
+In comparison to the icebreakers, RCGS Resolute has a bigger capacity (carries 50% more passengers), but also has increased capacity to host several itinerary programs simultaneously, in the same time ensuring the company's well-known "small group cruising" comfort and intimacy.

 History - construction and ownership

-RCGS Resolute ship started operations for One Ocean Expeditions on November 16, 2018 (inaugural cruise), deployed on Antarctica itineraries.
-Ship's passenger capacity was reduced from 175 to 146.
-Vessel's new name honours cruise company's Canadian heritage.
-RCGS Resolute is named after the Inuit town Resolute (Nunavut Canada), which in turn was named after "HMS Resolute" - Merchant Navy vessel run by Canadian settlers in the region.
+RCGS Resolute ship started operations for OOE-One Ocean Expeditions on November 16, 2018 (inaugural cruise), deployed on Antarctica itineraries.
+The ship's passenger capacity was reduced from 175 to 146.
+The new name honored the company's Canadian heritage.
+RCGS Resolute was named after the Inuit town Resolute (on Cornwallis Island, Nunavut Canada), which in turn was named after "HMS Resolute" - a Merchant Navy vessel run by Canadian settlers in the region.

 The cruise ship has modern stabilizers and propulsion (providing great maneuverability and guaranteeing stability and safety).
-Hull's highest ice classification makes it fully compliant with IMO's new Polar Code requirements.
-The cruise ship has endurance of 2 months (without refueling and reprovisioning) and operating range 8500 nautical miles (15740 km / 9780 ml).
+The hull's highest ice classification makes it fully compliant with IMO's new Polar Code requirements.
+The cruise ship has an endurance of 2 months (without refueling and reprovisioning) and operating range 8500 nautical miles (15740 km / 9780 mi).

-On each voyage, One Ocean Expeditions provides professional services by guest tour guides for the itinerary's region (ports and destinations).
+On each voyage, One Ocean Expeditions provided professional services by guest tour guides for the itinerary's region (ports and destinations).

-The ship has 12 Suites (located forward and midship on Deck 6).
-One Ocean Suites feature a queen size bed with upgraded linen/pillows.
-Included is a comfortable sectional lounge with club chairs, a large desk, expansive floor to ceiling cabinetry, and spacious washroom facilities with both a shower and bathtub.
+All Ocean Suites feature a Queen-size double bed with upgraded linen/pillows.
+Included is a comfortable sectional lounge with club chairs, a large desk, expansive floor-ceiling cabinetry, and spacious washroom facilities with both a shower and bathtub.
 The Shackleton Suites include a sectional lounge, writing desk, and washroom facilities with shower, sleeping quarters (optional double bed or two single beds), upgraded linen pillows.
 These Suites provide easy access to the ship’s bridge, the bistro and outdoor observation spaces.
 The forward panoramic observation lounge and recreation facilities are also located nearby on Deck 7.

 Triple Occupancy Cabins (located on Deck 3) feature three twin beds, with two lower and one upper berth.
 They provide ample storage and private washroom facilities.
-A flat screen infotainment system is also included.
 They provide easy access to the ship's gangway and expedition room.

-All staterooms are spacious (22 m2 / 235 ft2, One Ocean Suites are sized 44 m2 / 475 ft2), with new carpets, high quality cabinets (soft-closing drawers), spacious en-suite bathrooms (soft lighting), sectional lounge areas, writing desk with flat TV infotainment system, mini-bar fridge and glassware.
+All staterooms are spacious (22 m2 / 235 ft2, One Ocean Suites are sized 44 m2 / 475 ft2), with new carpets, high-quality cabinets (soft-closing drawers), spacious en-suite bathrooms (soft lighting), sectional lounge areas, writing desk with smart TV (infotainment system), mini-bar fridge and glassware.